 Onchocerciasis is classified as one of 17 debilitating Neglected Tropical Diseases (NTD) that the World Health Organization (WHO) and The Carter Center are working to eradicate.

-The WHO estimates more than 1 billion people (1/6th of the world’s population) are currently affected by at least one crippling NTD.

 Globally, there are an estimated 120 million people at risk of Onchocerciasis.

-In the Yanomami Territory region of Brazil and Venezuela, there are approximately 20,500 people in need of treatment for Onchocerciasis.
+In the Yanomami Territory region of Brazil and Venezuela, there are approximately 20,500 people in need of treatment for Onchocerciasis since they reside in poorly accessible regions

-By supporting the Carter Center’s Onchocerciasis Elimination Program, this project will help identify at-risk populations in the Venezuelan Amazon.

 Onchocerciasis is the second leading cause of blindness due to infection, second only to Trachoma.

 The majority of cases occur in developing countries among the world’s poorest communities.
 This is, in part, due to lack of access to adequate health care and treatment.